1jamesthompson1/NZAVS_Infoodle_Automation/README.md

 You must be on the call date column of final attempt as the particular row you are using **does** matter

+### RAlt + c
+Use it on any column.
+It will search for that leads account in infoodle.
+If it isnt found then it will start the create account process

 Here is a demonstration of it being used with an account:
 ![final attempt interaction](instructionMedia/thirdAttemptInteraction.gif)